robrohan/skoupidia/README.md

 In the folder `./kubernetes/oscar/` you will find the configuration definitions I have for my cluster.
 You may find them as useful examples.

-Create my namespaces.
-I use `tools` for thinks like Jellyfin media server and utilities, and `science` for doing actual work.
+The first script creates my namespaces.
+I use `tools` for things like a [Jellyfin media server](https://jellyfin.org/) and `science` for doing actual ML work.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/robrohan/skoupidia/main/kubernetes/oscar/namespaces.yaml
 ```

-I've already a mount point on all the nodes for scratch storage (`/mnt/kdata`).
+I've already added a mount point on all the nodes for scratch storage (`/mnt/kdata`).
 See the `local-pv-volume` for details.
 This will let pods claim some of that data.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/robrohan/skoupidia/main/kubernetes/oscar/local-pv-volume.yaml